JieWangnk/OpenFOAM-WK/README.md

 A specialized OpenFOAM boundary condition implementing the three-element (RCR) Windkessel model for cardiovascular flow simulations.
 This boundary condition is particularly useful for modeling the effects of downstream vasculature in cardiovascular CFD simulations.

+> **Current Status**: This implementation is currently tested with the standard pitzDaily tutorial case as a proof of concept.
+Validation with physiologically relevant arterial test cases is in progress and will be updated soon.
+Users should expect potential updates and improvements as we validate the boundary condition with more complex cardiovascular geometries.

 ## Overview

 The Windkessel boundary condition calculates outlet pressure based on flow rate using a lumped parameter model.
 This implementation provides: